 Ebifananyi is the title of a series of eight publications by Andrea Stultiens and co-published by Paradox and History In Progress Uganda (HIPUganda).
 The noun Ebifananyi is derived from the verb Kufanana, and means to be similar to.
 It’s the Luganda word for photographs, but also for drawings and paintings, placing emphasis on their qualities as likenesses.
 Each book is based on one Ugandan photo collection.
 It present selected photographs from the collection as well as pictures and texts that result from the activation of the collection by Andrea Stultiens.

-In 2011 Andrea Stultiens and artist Rumanzi Canon initiated the platform HIPUganda.
-They aim at digitalizing photographic material in Uganda to prevent the loss of historical archives, which are often threatened by challenging conservational circumstances.
-Furthermore, the two founders aim to keep the archive alive by connecting the information to the public.
-Since both founders are also image-makers and not archivists or conservators, they came up with the idea to create possibilities to engage with the digitized material.
-Archives are dead until the content is handled by people who connect it with reality somehow.
+In 2011 Andrea Stultiens and artist Canon Griffin initiated the platform HIPUganda.
+They aim at digitalizing photographic material in Uganda to prevent the loss of historical collections, which are often threatened by challenging conservational circumstances.
+Furthermore, the they aim to bring the collections to live by connecting their content to audiences.
+Since both founders are also image makers and not archivists or conservators, they developed visual strategies to engage with the digitized material.
 The book series Ebifananyi is the first out of several projects that encourages engagement with the material that HIPUganda manages to disclose.